cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollhelperota.md

     - If you're using an A11 or earlier device, enter [https://api.jailbreaks.app/troll](https://api.jailbreaks.app/troll)
 1. Tap `Install`

-An app named `GTA Car Tracker` will now install to your iOS device, though this is really just the TrollInstaller 2 app.
+An app named `GTA Car Tracker` will now install to your iOS device, though this is really just the TrollHelperOTA app.

 ## Installing TrollStore